solana-mobile/solana-mobile-doc-site/docs/react-native/quickstart.md

 - React Native dApp Scaffold

 :::tip
 Expo is a development platform that simplifies the development, building, and deployment process for React Native.

-Read about the advantages of developing with Expo [here](react-native/expo).
+The SDKs, references, and libraries for React Native are all compatible with Expo!
 :::

 ## Quickstart Scaffolds